 The early ancestors of the Filipinos were Negritos or Aetas from Asia who came to the Philippines through land bridges.
-They were small people with wide noses, black skin, thick lips and kinky hair.
-They were followed by two types of Indonesians.
-The first to arrive were tall, with thin lips, high noses, large foreheads and light skin.
+They were small people with wide noses, black skin, thick lips, and slinky hair.
+Two types of Indonesians followed them.
+The first to arrive were tall, with thin lips, high noses, large foreheads, and light skin.
 The second wave of Indonesian immigrants were shorter, with darker skins, heavy jaws, thick lips and large noses.
 After the Indonesians, Malays migrated to the Philippines as well.
 It is one of the reasons why it is difficult to define the identity of the Filipino through physical looks, unlike the Chinese or Japanese.

 These groups of people influenced the early development of the Tagalog language.
 Researchers found evidence of Bahasa Indonesia, Malay and even Sanskrit.
-Later, the language was replaced by Castilian Spanish.
-It was used as a medium of instruction for the elite, while the rest were forbidden from learning Spanish.
+They later replaced the language with Castilian Spanish.
+They used it as a medium of instruction for the elite, while the rest couldn’t learn Spanish.
 Later, Tagalog became peppered with loan words from Spanish as well as loan words from Chinese and English.

-7. Lope K. Santos, a Filipino grammarian, writer and senator introduced the Abakada alphabet, adopted from the Latin alphabet.
+7. Lope K. Santos, a Filipino grammarian, writer and senator introduced the Abakada alphabet, adapted from the Latin alphabet.

-It consisted of 20 letters and officially adopted in 1940 to be used for the new national language, Filipino, which was based on Tagalog.
+It consisted of 20 letters and was officially adopted in 1940 to be used for the new national language, Filipino.
+The new language traces back to Tagalog.
 He published the Balarila ng Wikang Pambansa (Grammar of the National Language), the first local grammar book.
-It was replaced in 1987 by the modern alphabet with 28 letters.
+They replaced it with the modern (28-letter) alphabet in 1987.

 8. Spanish priests did most of the early studies on the Tagalog language.
 Clergymen and Spanish missionaries were the ones who collected the grammatical rules of the language and its vocabulary.

-In 1613, Pedro de San Buena Ventura, a Franciscan priest published the “Vocabulario de la Lengua Tagala” (Vocabulary of the Tagalog Language), the first Spanish-Tagalog dictionary.
-It is now considered a very rare book.
+In 1613, Pedro de San Buena Ventura, a Franciscan priest published the “Vocabulario de la Lengua Tagala” (Vocabulary of the Tagalog Language), the first Spanish Tagalog dictionary.
+Today, it’s a very rare book.
 It receives regular editing, with the 2013 edition being the latest version.